 Terry Edge's Summary of his Whistle-blowing Case Against his Previous Management at the Department for Business, Innovation and Skills (now BEIS) Please note: all names have been changed

-- Case started in December 2015, final report delivered August 2016 (BIS said it would be 40 working days) - I provided 7 hours of oral testimony and around 400 documents of evidence Government Internal Audit Agency (GIAA) case officer almost certainly dropped out after a few months; not replaced - Final report provided just three hours after the Sunday Times approached BEIS; no evidence of any work done on it at all for the preceding 5 months - Final report just one page, with only two relevant bullet points, written by BEIS, not GIAA who were appointed to be the independent case officers - After my protest, another final report provided! - Second report clearly written by the BEIS policy team who my case was against, not GIAA - No external stakeholders interviewed; no investigative work undertaken - No witness statements or supporting papers provided with the report - Information redacted from the final report for unclear reasons - GIAA and BEIS each claim the other did the redactions - BEIS issues new public consultation document five weeks later which proves my case was correct - BEIS challenged to therefore re-investigate the case; promised a 'substantive reply' - did not provide any response other than to say 'case closed'
+- Case started in December 2015, final report delivered August 2016 (BEIS said it would be 40 working days) - I provided 7 hours of oral testimony and around 400 documents of evidence - Government Internal Audit Agency (GIAA) case officer almost certainly dropped out after a few months; not replaced - Final report provided just three hours after the Sunday Times informed BEIS they were going to publish an article about my case; no evidence of any work done on it at all for the preceding 5 months - Final report just one page, with only two relevant bullet points, written by BEIS HR, not GIAA who were appointed to be the independent case officers - After my protest, another final report provided! - Second report clearly written not by GIAA but by the BEIS policy team who my case was against - No external stakeholders interviewed; no investigative work undertaken, despite promises that this would be done - No witness statements or supporting papers provided with the report - Information redacted from the final report for unclear reasons - GIAA and BEIS each claim the other did the redactions - BEIS issues new public consultation document five weeks later which proves my case was correct - BEIS challenged to therefore re-investigate the case; promised a 'substantive reply' but did not provide any response other than to say 'case closed'

-I first raised the issue underpinning the case in December 2015, offering to talk it through with BIS HR.
+I first raised the issue underpinning the case in December 2015, offering to talk it through with BIS (as BEIS was then known) HR.
 They declined and I therefore raised it as a whistle-blowing case (18 Dec 2015).
 Then: